Academic Affairs Manual (ACD)

 1. Purpose and function

-1. Senate committees other than the committees on Academic Affairs.
+1. senate committees other than the committees on Curriculum and Academic Programs Committee (CAPC)

-2. To forward to the Academic Senate nominations for membership on committees which shall exceed the number of vacancies by at least 30 percent.
-The Academic Senate may nominate additional candidates from the floor.
+2. to forward to the University Senate nominations for membership on committees which, whenever possible, shall exceed the number of vacancies.
+The University Senate may nominate additional candidates from the floor

-3. To forward to the appointive authority nominations for appointed membership on committees.
-The appointing authority shall make the appointment(s) from the nominees recommended.
+3. to forward nominations for other committees to the appropriate authority, which shall make the appointment(s) from the nominees recommended

-4. To nominate faculty and academic professionals to fill temporary vacancies on committees described in (a) above.
-The senate president shall make appointments from among the nominees to fill the position for the remainder of the term.
+4. to nominate faculty and academic professionals to fill temporary vacancies on committees described in (a) above.
+The UAC shall make appointments from among the nominees to fill the position for the remainder of the term

 a.
 Curriculum and Academic Programs Committee